 - His wife Judy and her family filled up part two of his life.
 They would have been emblazoned on his arms.
 Imagine a colorful sleeve depicting extended family moments that marked so many occasions.
 He cherished those gatherings.

 - On his back would be a cross.
 As his dear friend and Pastor Paul said, Matt was incredibly deep and spiritual – a believer in Jesus Christ.
 But carrying a cross on your back is not just bearing one’s trials, it’s subordinating your will, your plans and desires to the will of God.
 Matt knew this, grappled with purpose as we all do, but tried his best.

 - I remember the exact moment when my mother told me I was going to have a little brother.
-It was Norfolk Virginia, 1957, she was tucking me in bed – I think Ebb Tide was playing on the record player – and she relayed the news.
+It was Norfolk Virginia, the fifties, she was tucking me in bed – I think Ebb Tide was playing on the record player – and she relayed the news.
 I was very excited.
 There is something extraordinarily sacred about family and mine was the best.
 Hard to imagine that a burr headed, pug nose, bow tie wearing kid could bring so much joy, but he did.
 He made our family better.

 - Matthew was born with a tumor on his neck that was immediately removed.
 When he was older, I told him it was his twin.
 I also told him that Mom and Dad flipped a coin to see whether they would raise the tumor or him.
 Since brotherly torment is never-ending, I said I was iffy on whether it was a winning or losing toss.